quacksouls/lyf/doc/organize.md

 > Instead of using indices to access each element of the array, you can use
 > [_array destructuring_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
-> to access all elements at once.
+> to access all or some elements.
 You know the above array has 3 elements.
 > Reading from left to right, the elements can be described as a name, an age
 > value, and a food preference.
 You can destructure the above array and print
 > the elements as follows: